-An organisation with 18,000 staff and students and over 350 buildings in use sometimes has to deal with major incidents and more rarely a crisis.
+An organisation with over 20,000 staff and students and over 350 buildings sometimes has to deal with major incidents and more rarely a crisis.
 The University has considered how it will respond to different types of crisis or incident.

 The University takes its responsibility for the health and safety of its staff and students very seriously.
 In the event of an emergency, the University will contact its community in a number of ways, such as through website alerts and email.
 Each of these facilities is intended to improve communications in an emergency.

 In such a situation, the 'alerts' webpage will provide the latest information, including possible courses of action.
 Regular updates will be posted as they become available.